-Unless treated within 24-48 hours, fractures which expose the pulp generally have two treatment options, root canal therapy or extraction.
+Unless treated within 24-48 hours, fractures that expose the pulp generally have two treatment options, root canal therapy or extraction.

 It is always preferable to save teeth, however often the only solution is to surgically extract the tooth and roots.

-Cats who have had dental restoration work will need annual x-rays, under anesthesia to monitor the teeth.
+Cats who have had dental restoration work will need annual x-rays, under anesthesia to monitor their teeth.

 Can I just leave the fractured tooth as is?